Grant-Archibald-MS/python-powerfx/README.md

 ## Getting started

-1. Ensure .Net 8.0 SDK installed
+1. Ensure NET Core 2.0 or later (including .NET 5 and later) is installed to create a .Net Standard 2.0 binary

 2. Change to PowerFx module